Sutherland Shire: Development of transport

 The main mode of transport in the area was originally by water.
 Farmers' ships sailed up the coast into Botany Bay, and up the Georges and Woronora rivers, avoiding the wharfage and custom dues at Port Jackson.
-The first public road, the Illawarra Road (now called the Old Illawarra Road) to the "Five Islands" (now Wollongong), was constructed between 1842 and 1845 with convict labour.
+The first public road, the Illawarra Road (now called the Old Illawarra Road) to Wollongong, was constructed between 1842 and 1845 with convict labour.
 A new southern line of road was completed in 1864, linking up with the Illawarra Road at Engadine.
 Today this virtually is the line of the Princes Highway, the main north–south thoroughfare through Sutherland Shire.

 A railway line was extended from Hurstville in 1884 to develop the rich Illawarra district.
-The railway brought into being firstly a huge shanty town on the heights of Como, and later developed the area into a holiday centre.
+The Illawarra railway line brought into being firstly a huge shanty town on the heights of Como, and later developed the area into a holiday centre.
 Sutherland railway station was opened in 1885, named after John Sutherland, a Minister of Works.